 The US Department of Energy (DOE) is now offering loan guarantees in support of renewable energy and energy efficient projects.
-The program does not focus specifically on Energy Savers and LEDs but energy efficient solid state lighting (SSL) will be one of the five categories in efficiency improvements.
+The program does not focus specifically on Energy Savers and LED light bulbs but energy efficient solid state lighting (SSL) will be one of the five categories in efficiency improvements.

 The DOE have $2.5billion (£1.5 billion) in loan guarantee authority at the ready with the potential to expand the guarantee authority upwards based on credit subsidy rates.